safe travel

 1 Check their social media presence.

-Are they regularly updating their Facebook, Instagram, or X (formerly Twitter) accounts?
+Are they regularly updating their Facebook, Instagram, or X accounts?
 A current and active social media presence often reflects an engaged and operational business.2 Look at their Google rating.

-Do they have reviews on Google?
+Do they have recent reviews on Google?
+How many reviews have they had and when was the last one?
 If not, ask yourself why.
-Google reviews is completely fee to use and open to the public and negative reviews cannot easily be removed, even if they are false.
-Some companies do NOT like this and prefer to use paid for review services, where it is much easier to filter out poor feedback.
+Google reviews is completely FREE to use and open to the public. negative reviews cannot easily be removed, even if they are false.
+So some companies do not like this and prefer to use paid for review services, where it is much easier to filter out poor feedback.
 Be cautious if you only see glowing testimonials on their own website.3 How long have they been trading?

 You can easily check this by searching their company name on Companies House.
 Or you can search the company director names to see how many companies they are currently or have been involved with.
 A long list of directorships with closed companies in many cases is not a good sign.
 Some companies will say they have been in the business for many years but have moved from one failed company to the next.4 Can you easily find their contact details and office address?